 - participation in community life

 At St Wilfrid's CE our core fundamental values do indeed enable our children to live in a diverse society.
 What does this mean for our curriculum?
 These 5 elements are woven throughout our curriculum.
-(See the link below for more information on British Values at St Wilfrids')

-British Values is also threaded through the area of our curriculum know as SMSC (Spiritual, Moral, Social and Cultural Development).
+British Values are also threaded through the area of our curriculum know as SMSC (Spiritual, Moral, Social and Cultural Development).
 At St Wilfrid's CE we are proud of how we are developing the high quality SMSC we provide.

 What is SMSC?